LA2050 is a community-guided initiative driving and tracking progress toward a shared vision for the future of Los Angeles.

 About the My LA2050 Grants Challenge

-This is an open call for ideas to make Los Angeles the best place to learn, create, play, connect, and live.
-A total of $1M will be awarded among 10 organizations—two per goal category—to implement their ideas to turn inspiration into impact.
-Each organization will receive a total of $100,000 over one year to support its efforts.
+This is an open call for ideas to make Los Angeles County the best place to learn, create, play, connect, and live.
+A total of $1M will be awarded among 25 organizations—five per goal category—to implement their ideas to turn inspiration into impact.
+Each organization will receive an award of between $10,000 to $100,000 to support its efforts.

-The proposals should aim to engage Angelenos to make a specific, tangible impact on one of the LA2050 goals and metrics by 2020.
+The proposals should aim to engage Angelenos to make a specific, tangible impact on one of the LA2050 goals and metrics over the next year.

 - Leverage the LA2050 community to support and participate in the project.